openhab/website/blog/2022-12-19-openhab-3-4-release.md

 * Jacob (aka [jlaur](https://github.com/jlaur))
 * Laurent (aka [lomodomo](https://github.com/lolodomo))

 Besides contributing code, all of them are also maintainers and do an amazing job on code reviews and design discussions on Github issues and pull requests.
-This is what drives openHAB forward - a huge thanks to them as well as to all of our other contributors!
+This is what drives openHAB forward - a huge thanks to them as well as to all our other contributors!

 # Highlights

-As we pay special care to backward compatibility, most of the changes are rather evolutionary than revolutionary and therefore there isn't a single big change to learn about, but you are rather encouraged to go through the release notes yourself and see what matters most to you and your individual setup.
+As we pay special attention to backward compatibility, most of the changes are rather evolutionary than revolutionary and therefore there isn't a single big change to learn about.
+You are rather encouraged to go through the release notes yourself and see what matters most to you and your individual setup.

 Nonetheless, a cluster of changes was done by Miguel (aka [GiviMAD](https://github.com/GiviMAD)) with regards to voice support, which he briefly summarizes here: